r4hulgupta/simple-website-tf-chef/README.md

 2. Upload the chef repo to CSR.

-    Get source repository and set `git remote` to GSR repo that was created in SEED_PROJECT and push code from [mychefrepo](./mychefrepo) to it.
+    Get source repository and set `git remote` to CSR repo that was created in SEED_PROJECT and push code from [mychefrepo](./mychefrepo) to it.
-    > Read more about pushing code from existing repository to GSR [here](https://cloud.google.com/source-repositories/docs/pushing-code-from-a-repository).
+    > Read more about pushing code from existing repository to CSR [here](https://cloud.google.com/source-repositories/docs/pushing-code-from-a-repository).
     ```
     $ cd simple-website-tf-chef/mychefrepo/